 Numerous dining choices exist within the Gaslamp Quarter.
 For delicious seafood, try Blue Point Coastal Cuisine , an elegantly appointed restaurant.
 Meanwhile, Irish delicacies are offered at The Field , while desserts such as chocolates, ice cream floats and shakes are found at the Ghirardelli Soda Fountain & Chocolate Shop .

 Popular bars also hold a prominent spot in the Gaslamp District.
-Visit The Bitter End , home of the Black Martini, and enjoy the upscale ambience of this tri-level club.
-If it is Sangria you crave, Ole Madrid is the place for you.
-This Spanish-style restaurant/nightclub is very popular among locals.
+Visit The Tipsy Crow and enjoy the upscale ambiance of this tri-level club.
 Dick's Last Resort is one of the most memorable downtown nighttime venues.
 Crushed beer bottles and trash cover the floor at this spot so be sure to watch your step, but don't worry about spilling your drink.

 For those who desire a dining experience without all the hustle and bustle of the Gaslamp Quarter, visit the outlying sections of downtown.
 Harbor Drive is home to Anthony's Star of the Sea , a traditional seafood restaurant appealing to a mature clientele.